|

 6. Storing it Too Long in the Fridge:

-As an undiluted concentrate, cold brew coffee will keep for up to two weeks in the fridge, although the flavor quality will degrade after the first week.
+As an undiluted concentrate, cold brew coffee can be stored in the fridge for up to two weeks, although its flavor quality will degrade after the first week.

 SAVE THIS AND PIN IT FOR LATER!